kd8bxp/Cheerlights_Clock/README.md

 ## Credits

-Martin Bateman,
+Martin Bateman, and @cymplecy -original creators (who was first - I think Martin)
-@cymplecy
+LeRoy Miller - added other boards, and provided an idea for geolocation for timezone.
-LeRoy Miller
+@vmensik - v7.2 artifact issue fix.

 ## License